tapegram/blog/blog/an_opinionated_set_of_testing_patterns/README.md

 })
 ```

 Again, we had to change all the tests.
-This is already getting annoying, even for an incredibly simple example for a blog post.
+This is already getting annoying, even for this trivial hello world example with four test cases.
 I can feel myself going slower each time.
-It makes me not want to refactor anything even though I know these are good changes to make.
+It makes me not want to refactor anything even though I know these are worthwhile changes.
+I'm already trying to come up with excuses to avoid additional refactoring examples.

-But this isn't the only problem.
-Much more serious is the simple fact that we often have complicated test cases that aren't as easy to "fix" when we make a refactor.
-So far, we just changed the types of args or instantiated a slightly different object.
-But what if we don't even understand what the test case is doing in the first place.
-If you haven't experienced this a hundred times in your career now, consider yourself blessed.
+In conclusion, tests "calcify" the code it touches.